Avatar (franchise)

-Avatar is an American epic science fiction media franchise created by James Cameron, which began with the eponymous 2009 film.
+Avatar is an American epic science fiction media franchise created by James Cameron, which began with the 2009 film Avatar.
 Produced by Lightstorm Entertainment and distributed by 20th Century Studios, it consists of associated merchandise, video games, and theme park attractions.

+Premise

-Avatar is set in the mid-22nd century on Pandora, a lush habitable moon of a gas giant in the Alpha Centauri star system.
-The films' central conflict is between the indigenous Na'vi led by Jake Sully and Neytiri, and humans led by Colonel Miles Quaritch from the Resources Development Administration (RDA), a megacorp which has arrived on Pandora to colonize and pillage it for its natural resources.
-The title of the series refers to the genetically engineered Na'vi body operated from the brain that humans pilot to interact with on Pandora.
+The films of the Avatar franchise are set in the mid-22nd century on Pandora, a lush habitable moon of a gas giant in the Alpha Centauri star system.
+Their central conflict is between the indigenous Na'vi led by Jake Sully and Neytiri, and humans led by Colonel Miles Quaritch from the Resources Development Administration (RDA), a megacorp that has arrived on Pandora to colonize and pillage it for its natural resources.
+The title of the series refers to a genetically engineered Na'vi body remotely operated by humans via brain–computer interface to interact with the Na'vi on Pandora.

-The first installment, Avatar, was released on December 18, 2009, and is the highest grossing motion picture of all time when ticket price inflation is not considered.
-The second installment, The Way of Water, was released on December 16, 2022.
+The first installment, Avatar, was released on December 18, 2009, and is the highest grossing motion picture of all time without inflation adjustments.
 The planned sequel series was announced by 20th Century Fox on December 11, 2009, one week before Avatar was released to theaters.
 20th Century Fox confirmed the series on January 15, 2010.

+The second installment, The Way of Water, was released on December 16, 2022.

+The third installment, Fire and Ash, was released on December 19, 2025.

+Like the original film, the two released sequels and two planned sequels (Way of Water, Fire and Ash, 4, and 5) have "fully encapsulated" stand-alone plots that "come to their own conclusions".
+The four films have an overarching meta-narrative story arc that connects them to create a large interconnected saga.
+Cameron described the sequels as "a natural extension of all the themes, and the characters, and the spiritual undercurrents" of the first film.

 The Avatar franchise is one of the most expensive franchises undertaken, with the combined budget of the first film and its four sequels estimated at $1 billion.
-The franchise has grossed more than $5.2 billion worldwide; it is the 15th-highest-grossing film series of all time.
+The franchise has grossed more than $6.7 billion worldwide; it is the 12th-highest-grossing film series of all time.
+The first two films received largely positive critical reviews, while the third film received mixed-to-positive reviews.

-Like the original film, the four sequels have "fully encapsulated" stand-alone plots that "come to their own conclusions".
-The four films have an overarching meta-narrative that connects them to create a large interconnected saga.
-Cameron described the sequels as "a natural extension of all the themes, and the characters, and the spiritual undercurrents" of the first film.

-According to Cameron, Avatar franchise co-producer Jon Landau was "the heart of the Avatar family" and "the center of gravity of our bubble universe."